 Learn more about our programs that are:

-Community health workers advocate for and support mothers however they need it – whether it’s navigating Medicaid enrollment, finding transportation for doctor’s visits or offering breastfeeding and nutrition support.
-While the infant mortality rate for Black babies remains too high, these efforts are slowly helping close that gap.
 The most recent data shows Kent County’s infant mortality rate for Black babies has dropped to 9.7 - still higher than 4.4 for white babies.
 Our efforts won’t stop until it’s a strong beginning for every mother and every baby.
-Click here to learn more.

 Healthier Communities’ Core Health program is working towards creating the highest level of health equity in our communities.
 It includes empowering our clients to voice their questions, concerns and ideas during a doctor’s visit, a nurse’s phone call or any conversation about their health.
 Together, we work with each and every individual to have an open conversation, to set goals and to make a plan that puts that individual on a path to meet their every goal.